BattletechModders/TisButAScratch/README.md

 					},
 					"effectType": "StatisticEffect",
 					"Description": {
-						"Id": "Concussed",
+						"Id": "ArmLCmpdBroken_bleedout",
-						"Name": "Concussed Instability",
+						"Name": "Broken Arm, Compound - Left",
-						"Details": "This pilot is concussed.
-Things are spinny.", "Icon": "knockout"
+						"Details": "This pilot has a compound fracture in their arm, and is suffering an accuracy penalty.", "Icon": "brokenarm"
 					},
 					"nature": "Buff",
 					"statisticData": {
-						"statName": "UnsteadyThreshold",
-						"operation": "Float_Multiply",
-						"modValue": "0.75",
-						"modType": "System.Single"
+						"modType": "System.Single",
+						"modValue": "7.0",
+						"operation": "Float_Add",
+						"statName": "AccuracyModifier",
+						"targetAmmoCategory": "NotSet",
+						"targetCollection": "Weapon",
+						"targetWeaponCategory": "NotSet",
+						"targetWeaponSubType": "NotSet",
+						"targetWeaponType": "NotSet"
 					}
 				}
 			]
 		},
 ```
+`injuryID` -  the unique ID of this injury.

+`injuryName` - the human-legible name of this injury.

+`injuryID_Post` - optionally defines the injuryID of an injury that will <i>replace</i> this injury after combat has ended; required for injuries that inflict Bleeding Out.

+`injuryLoc` - the location of the injury.
+Valid `injuryLoc`s are `Head`, `ArmL`, `ArmR`, `Torso`, `LegL` and `LegR`

-Of note, `couldBeThermal` is used to determine if this injury can occur due to overheating or knockdown (it wouldn't make sense to have a broken arm from overheating, or to recieve severe burns from being knocked down, for example). `severity` is used in conjunction with both the `missionKillSeverityThreshold` and `cripplingSeverityThreshold`.
+`couldBeThermal` - used to determine if this injury can occur due to overheating or knockdown (it wouldn't make sense to have a broken arm from overheating, or to recieve severe burns from being knocked down, for example).

+`severity` - used in conjunction with both the below settings `missionKillSeverityThreshold` and `cripplingSeverityThreshold`.
 Although injured pilots are no longer prevented from piloting mechs, particularly severe or repeated injuries to the same location can result in the pilot becoming incapacitated, `CRIPPLED`, and unable to pilot if the total `severity` of injuries in a given location exceeds the value set in `cripplingSeverityThreshold` (value < 1 disables crippling injuries).
 Similarly, a pilot will become incapacitated if the total `severity` of injuries <i>sustained in the current contract</i> exceeds the value set in `missionKillSeverityThreshold` (value < 1 disables this feature).

+`description` - human-legible description of this injury and its effects.

+`effectDataJO` - list of status effects this injury applies.
+Importantly, `durationData` is used in conjunction with the status effect name suffix and `BleedingOutSuffix` setting below to note than an injury should inflict Bleeding Out, and either incapacitate or kill the pilot on expiration.

-Other settings available follow:
+Overall settings available follow:

 ```
 {
 "enableLogging" : true,
 "enableLethalTorsoHead" : true,
+"BleedingOutLethal" : false,
+"BleedingOutSuffix" : "_bleedout",
+"BleedingOutTimerString" : "rounds",
 "enableInternalDmgInjuries" : true,
 "internalDmgStatName" : "InjureOnStructDmg",
 "internalDmgInjuryLimit" : 1,